Summary

 What I didn't foresee was a debatable management decision to spend $20 billion in cash and stock on an acquisition of online design company Figma, announced September 14th.
 While it may take a few years to measure for sure if this takeover idea was a good one (I could argue either way), the initial investor reaction has been to club the stock price to death.
 Over the last several trading days, the quote has dropped -20%, for a total market cap drop of $35 billion (almost double the purchase value of Figma).

 So, here's my bullish valuation argument, the opposite of last year's sell article.
-Adobe's valuation has imploded from a record high in November 2021 around $700 per share to between a 6-year and 9-year low number at $294 per share currently.
+Adobe's valuation has imploded from a record high in November 2021 around $700 per share to between a 6-year and 9-year low at $294 per share currently.
 The business is still extremely profitable, marketing an enviable lineup of online subscription products (SaaS), while the new asset acquisition will only drag down per share results in a very minor fashion for a few years.
-If you are looking for Big Tech exposure from the PDF file format creator, with must-have graphic design programs for businesses and consumers, now is a great time to contemplate adding Adobe to your portfolio.
+If you are looking for Big Tech exposure from the PDF file format creator, selling must-have graphic design programs to businesses and consumers, now is a great time to contemplate adding Adobe to your portfolio.

 The new Figma business with scant sales and earnings vs. the purchase price (but growing rapidly, holding quite complimentary software with Adobe) will not negatively affect overall profit margins, while reducing EPS by about 5% in 2023-24, by my calculations.
 You have to ask yourself if a 5% short-term downgrade to earnings potential deserves a 20% hit to the stock quote?
 My answer is absolutely not, all other variables remaining the same.